sariya/GARCOM/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a small example which shows you how to use GARCOM:

 ``` r
 library(GARCOM)